open-telemetry/opentelemetry-cpp-contrib/CONTRIBUTING.md

 ## Workflow

--Use feature branches when contributing
+-Use forked repo when contributing

 -Follow the OpenTelemetry C++ SDK contributing guidelines